GoumJer/Huawei_Sun2000/README.md

   - “Zonnepanelen lopende maand”, type general, subtype custom sensor
 - Still in Domoticz, create a user variable named “Huawei\_XSRF\_token\_epoch”, type string
 - Save the 2 attached files (HuaweiSolar.env & HuaweiSolar\_API.sh) in /home/pi/scripts/Huawei-solar
-- Modify the file HuaweiSolar.env to suit your environment, I gues they eed no extra infomormation 😊
+- Modify the file HuaweiSolar.env to suit your environment, additional information is in the file.
+  Some extra information about the Huawei section: userName and systemcode you will receive from Huawei.
+The station code needs (only once) to be retreived from Huawei using postman (or similar).
+Please see point 5 (Interface of Plant List) in this document: https://forum.huawei.com/enterprise/en/communicate-with-fusionsolar-through-an-openapi-account/thread/591478-100027 how to retreive this station code

 - Make the script executable: sudo chmod 755 HuaweiSolar.env

 When all this is done, you’re ready to test, run the script with the RealTime parameter and review the output.
 If any error occurs, you can add the “Y” (without quotes) as second parameter to enable debug information.